 - How they heard about your organization

-You can add additional form fields to your volunteer application form by dragging them from the left hand panel to the right hand panel.
-You can also customize the fields by clicking on the field.
+You can add additional form fields to your form by dragging them from the left-hand panel to the right-hand preview area.
+You can also customize any field by clicking on it to open its field options.

-For example, if you do not want to show Address Line 2 in the address field, you just need to click on the address field on the right side.
+For example, if you do not want to show Address Line 2 above the postal code in the address field, you just need to click on the Address field in the preview.

-Then, in the left section, under Field Options, click Advanced Options and click the checkbox near to the Address Line 2.
+Then, under Field Options, click Advanced and toggle on the Hide setting near the Address Line 2 field.

-When you’re done adding all your form fields, click Save.
+When you’re done adding and customizing all your form fields, click Save.